Last Updated on

 If you want to be successful selling your art you will want to write your art business goals and develop a plan that will have you reach your goals.

 “Without goals, and plans to reach them, you are like a ship that has set sail with no destination.” — Fitzhugh Dodson

 Fitzhugh could not have said it better for an individual starting a business.
 To become successful, you need goals and a plan.
 It is that simple.
-Everything else is what takes a great deal of effort.

 Is it true that people are more successful if they write their goals down?

 A study from Harvard showed some eye-opening results.